Determining the viscosity of the Navier-Stokes equations from observations of finitely many modes: Introduction

 \section{Introduction}

 In many instances, the general form of a particular dynamical system is commonly derived from well-accepted fundamental physical, biological or epidemiological principles.
-However, frequently these systems have one or multiple parameters and their values play a crucial role in its dynamical evolution.
+However, frequently these systems have one or multiple parameters which play a crucial role in their dynamical evolution.
 For instance, in geophysical models such as the Navier--Stokes or the Boussinesq systems, physical parameters such as the Reynolds, Raleigh or Prandtl numbers determine whether or not the system approaches an equilibrium or transitions to chaos, while in the SEIRD model of transmission of an epidemic, the associated parameters determine whether the disease is eradicated or becomes endemic.
-Other examples include reservoir modelling \cite{Ig} and determining the transmissivity coefficient of groundwater, which captures its ability to move across an aquifer.
-It is a central parameter in these models that must be estimated in some way \cite{EL91, Yeh86} in order to make accurate predictions.
+Other examples include reservoir modelling \cite{Ig} and determining the transmissivity coefficient of groundwater, which captures its ability to move across an aquifer; it is a central parameter in these models that must be estimated in some way \cite{EL91, Yeh86} in order to make accurate predictions.

 Due to its ubiquity in applications, there has been a recent surge of interest in parameter determination and estimation problems \emph{from finitely many partial observations} of the system under consideration.
 For instance, in case of a geophysical model with a state variable $\theta (\mbf x,t)$, depending on a spatial variable $\mbf x$ and time $t$, such observations may take the form of {\em nodal} values $\{\theta(\mbf x_i,t)\}_{i=1}^N$ where $\{\mbf x_i\}_{i=1}^N$ is a finite set of points in the spatial domain.
 These observations can either be collected continuously in time or at a discrete sequence of time points $t_1< t_2< \cdots$.
-Other examples of commonly used observational data include finitely many Fourier coefficients $\{\widehat{\theta}(n,t):|n| \le N\}$ or {\em volume elements} $\{\bar{\theta}_i\}_{i=1}^N$ where $\bar{\theta}_i=\int_{\Omega_i} \theta(\mbf x, t)\}$ and $\Omega_i$ is a subset of the whole spatial domain $\Omega$.
-For finite dimensional dynamical systems, such partial observations constitute a time series of observations on a subset of the variables.
-In the SEIRD model of epidemic transmission, data may not be available for certain variables such as the exposed population due to asymptomatic transmission, thus leading to partial observations in these cases.